-If this action does not satisfactorily resolve the issue, or if the student is uncomfortable approaching the individual, then within ten (10) working days of the event(s) that led to the complaint, the student should contact the Vice President for Academic Affairs (VPAA), Student Services Director, Department Head, or a member of the Student Senate.
-At this point the student must complete a Complaint Form.
+If this action does not satisfactorily resolve the issue, or if the student is uncomfortable approaching the individual, then within ten (10) working days of the event(s) that led to the complaint, the student should contact the Dean of Academics, Dean of Students, Department Head, or a member of the Student Senate.
+At this point the student must complete a Complaint/Grievance Form.
 When meeting with the student the contacted official will provide consultation regarding conflict resolutions, student's rights, obligations, and procedural options related to filing a grievance.
-The contacted official shall submit the form to Vice President for Academic Affairs within two (2) working days, if the student contacted someone other than the VPAA.
+The contacted official shall submit the form to the Dean of Academics within two (2) working days, if the student contacted someone other than the Dean of Academics.

 Issues that may be considered to pose a significant threat, or may involve a violation of law or federal regulations can be referred to the appropriate official agencies.